Jean Segura Player Props: Marlins vs. Braves

 Jean Segura At The Plate

+- In 47.6% of his 21 games this season, Segura has picked up at least one hit.
+He's also had four multi-hit games.

-- He has not gone deep in his 20 games this season.
+- He has not hit a home run in his 21 games this season.

-- He has scored in six games this year (30.0%), but has had no multi-run games.
+- He has scored in six games this season (28.6%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.